-ALK mutations are found in several cancers, including inflammatory myofibroblastic tumors, anaplastic large cell lymphoma (ALCL), ten percent of neuroblastomas, and five percent of non-small cell lung cancers (NSCLC).
+ALK mutations are found in several cancers, including inflammatory myofibroblastic tumors, anaplastic large cell lymphoma (ALCL), 10 percent of neuroblastomas, and 5 percent of non-small-cell lung cancers (NSCLC).

 When mutated, ALK improperly signals cells to grow and divide, which can lead to cancer.

 An ALK mutation diagnosis could change your treatment if you have lung cancer or anaplastic large cell lymphoma (ALCL).
 The ALK inhibitor crizotinib (marketed as Xalkori), has been approved to treat patients with advanced NSCLC.
 Patients with ALCL and an ALK mutation usually respond well to standard chemo.
 ALCL patients without an ALK mutation tend to relapse within five years, and may therefore be treated more aggressively.